-Using the replica method, we have searched for the first finite size O(1/N) correction to the Averaged Eigenvalue Density and to the corresponding Green function of a random sign symmetric matrix ensemble.
-It is well known that the AED of a regular random graph with N vertices, in the limit $N \to \infty$ and $d \to \infty$, obeys the Kesten-McKay law [28, 29].
+By using the replica method, we searched for the first finite size O(1/N) correction to the averaged eigenvalue density and to the corresponding Green's function of a random sign symmetric matrix ensemble.
+It is well known that the AED of a d-regular random graph with N vertices, in the limit $N \to \infty$ and $d \to \infty$, obeys the Kesten-McKay law [35,36].
 However, fully random systems are only theoretical cases of interest.
 Thus it seemed worthwhile to calculate correction terms to the AED in view of handling more realistic systems.
-In our work, the former correction term to O(1/N) becomes written as in Eq.(50), while the total Green function correction term reads as in Eq.(51):
+In our work, the former correction term to O(1/N) becomes written as in Eq.
+(50), while the total Green's function correction term reads as in Eq.
+(51):